 Flexibility is another key feature in most of the modern learning management systems.
 By scheduling coursework and enabling anytime, anywhere access, instructors can make learning an easy and enjoyable experience.
 This inevitably improves the attendance rate of learners.

-Using a robust learning management system on the market, you can create training courses to offer both online and offline training.
+You could use a robust learning management system to create training courses for both online and offline training sessions.
 The same training materials can be reused to train multiple batches of trainees.
 This saves organizations the costs to organize new training sessions each time a need for training arises.

-Some of the present-day employee training software incorporate game mechanics so that users can get a delightful learning experience.
-Well-defined learning paths, learning levels, badges, and scoreboards are examples of game elements found in an LMS such as ProProfs LMS.
+Some advanced employee training software tools incorporate game mechanics that offer users a delightful learning experience.
+Well-defined learning paths, learning levels, badges, and scoreboards are examples of game elements found in training tools such as ProProfs LMS.

 Gamification is the best way to hook learners to their courses and increase course completion rates.
 This type of learning is purely based on learning progress and reward, which keeps learners motivated from beginning to end.

-An enterprise LMS fosters collaborative learning by helping build a learners’ community and facilitating conversations, discussions, and knowledge exchange.
-This way, learning and development no longer remain an isolated activity for learners but it becomes a social experience.
+An enterprise LMS fosters collaborative learning by helping build a learners’ community and facilitate conversations, and knowledge exchange.
+This way, L&D no longer remain an isolated activity for learners but it becomes a social experience.

 Accurate Reporting & Analytics

-Yet another benefit you can expect from the latest LMS software is the ability to automate assessment of learning progress.
-They can provide you baseline reports related to course completion rates, learner participation and engagement, and learner satisfaction level.
+The ability to automate the learning progress assessment is yet another benefit you can expect from the latest LMS software.
+Such a tool can provide you baseline reports related to course completion rates, learner participation and engagement, and learner satisfaction levels.

 User-friendly by nature, ProProfs Training Maker makes monitoring individual progress easy and you can make learning adjustments accordingly.
 You can also identify knowledge gaps to make sure your learners reap the full benefits of your courses.
 Armed with such delightful statistics, you can have a fair idea of where things stand.

-Most of the leading employee training tools on the market today integrate effortlessly with CRM software and email marketing tools.
+Most of the leading employee training tools available in the market today integrate effortlessly with other CRM software and email marketing tools.
 This means that when you integrate your LMS with another useful tool, you get the best of both worlds.
 For example, you can train your channel partners and sales representatives located in different geographies with a single software without having to switch between platforms.

-As you just saw, a learning management system is a goldmine for enterprises of all sizes.
+As you have understood, a learning management system is a goldmine for enterprises of all sizes.
 It can be their go-to resource for online training.
 Realizing this fact, organizations around the world are making investments in such software at an increasing pace to meet their L&D needs.

 Adopting the right training tool coupled with effective strategies can improve employee performance and make your business stay relevant.
 Streamline corporate training and keep the training costs, time, and efforts down by embracing the best LMS available.
 They are up for grabs.